RutgervdBroeck/inditex-podcaster/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.
 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Caching

+The page requests are being cached in the `getServerSideProps` methods.
+The `s-maxage` is set to a day to make sure it is re-newed after a day.

 ## Learn More